sujin9819/MetaInsight/SOP/MetaTranscriptomic/en/Read_based.md

 # Reads-based profiling

-Apart from eggNOG-mapper, you can also obtain information about metabolic pathways using HUMAnN [32].
+Apart from eggNOG-mapper, you can also obtain information about metabolic pathways using [HUMAnN](https://huttenhower.sph.harvard.edu/humann/).

 HUMAnN (HMP Unified Metabolic Analysis Network) is a software designed to profile microbial metabolism and molecular functions from metagenomic or metatranscriptomic sequence data.
-It accepts various types of input files, including `.fastq` files from metagenomes or metatranscriptomes after host data removal and quality trimming, alignment result files (`.sam` or `.bam`), and gene information with count data in `.tsv` and `.biom` formats.
+It accepts various types of input files, including .fastq files from metagenomes or metatranscriptomes after host data removal and quality trimming, alignment result files (.sam or .bam), and gene information with count data in .tsv and .biom formats.
 You can perform microbial community analysis and functional analysis within the community using pangenome databases such as MetaPhlAn and ChocoPhlAn.
 Additionally, you can acquire genome information and pathway details using UniRef, MetaCyc, and MinPath.

 ```bash